LZMA-JS/LZMA-JS/readme.md

 LZMA-JS will try to use Web Workers if they are available.
 If the environment does not support Web Workers, it will just do something else, and it won't pollute the global scope.

-LZMA-JS is based on [gwt-lzma](http://code.google.com/p/gwt-lzma/), which is a port of the LZMA SDK from Java into JavaScript.
-The original Java code is licensed under the Apache License 2.0 license.
+LZMA-JS was originally based on [gwt-lzma](http://code.google.com/p/gwt-lzma/), which is a port of the LZMA SDK from Java into JavaScript.

 But I don't want to use Web Workers